 Can You Sue Someone for Emotional Distress?

-Like a personal injury, psychological damage can also be entitled to compensation.
-But the hurdle is that emotional distress is not that apparent as the physical pain and suffering which makes the claim process very hard.
+Like a personal injury, the psychological damage can also be entitled to compensation.
+But the hurdle is that emotional distress is not as apparent as the physical pain and suffering, which makes the claim process very hard.
 Insurance companies may contend that the victim is exaggerating his injuries and the accident is not as significant as the victim claims.
 How to file a lawsuit for emotional distress?
-To sue for psychological damages, it requires an experienced personal injury attorney who could help the plaintiff obtain a decent payout for personal injury emotional distress.
+To sue for psychological damages requires an experienced personal injury attorney who could help the plaintiff obtain a decent payout for personal injury or emotional distress.